danieledfeldt/tomatoes/README.md

 ```

 ## The video script (/home/pi/videoscript.sh)
-This script will

 1. Find all .jpg files in the folder except the thumbnails, sort them and list them in a text file.

 2. Create a video in avi format from the pictures listed in the text file

 3. Convert the avi to mp4 with ffmpeg.

 ```
 #! /bin/bash
 cd /var/www/tomatoes/